joshuaptfan/KF2-drop-farm/README.md

 1. KF2 must run for 30 minutes total before you are eligible for the next drop.
 Idle KF2 for 30 minutes before first run?
 [Y/N]
 2. You are eligible for drops 24 hours after your last drop.
 Minutes to wait before first run (not including idle time)? [integer]

+__Depending on the performance of your computer, you may need to adjust the wait times for game launch and map load.__ Do this by opening the .vbs file in Notepad, the variables are clearly labeled near the top of the script.

 ## What it does

 1. Starts Killing Floor 2